Man holding baby hostage lights apartment on fire in California

 Deputies responded to a domestic violence call at an apartment in the North Highlands section of the city early on Friday morning.
 Upon arrival, deputies say the man started a fire in the apartment.

-Metro Fire arrived on scene, but said the man was no longer holding the knife.
-Crew members rescued the baby, an older child, a woman and the suspect from the fire.
+Metro Fire arrived on the scene but said the man was no longer holding the knife.
+Crew members rescued the baby, an older child, a woman, and the suspect from the fire.

 All four were alive, and transported to a local hospital for treatment, according to deputies.